-Considering a Low-Glycemic Diet If You’re Pregnant
+Considering a Low-Glycemic Diet if You're Pregnant

-Maintaining a low-glycemic diet during pregnancy can help you fend off some of the perils of gaining too much weight.
-A low-glycemic diet is such a great choice for pregnant women because you don’t have to restrict calories, you get better control of your blood sugar, and you take in lots of high-nutrient foods that are important for your baby.
+A low-glycemic diet is such a great choice for pregnant women because you don't have to restrict calories, you get better control of your blood sugar, and you take in lots of high-nutrient foods that are important for your baby.
 It also allows you to not be too restrictive during your pregnancy, which no pregnant woman ever wants to have to do.

 Gaining too much weight during pregnancy leaves you at risk of high blood pressure, gestational diabetes, and varicose veins.
-It also poses a problem to your baby if your child ends up being too big.
-Of course, you don’t want to lose weight during pregnancy either, even if you’re overweight.
+It also poses a problem to your baby if it ends up being too big.
+Of course, you don't want to lose weight during pregnancy either, even if you're overweight.
 The goal is to manage your weight gain by gaining the appropriate amount.

 Following are some good ranges to keep in mind for healthy weight gain during pregnancy: